 For your first session, you are asked to come in around 30 minutes prior to your actual appointment time.
-After you are welcomed, you will be asked to complete a (completely confidential) form or two that helps Peter understand something of your medical history and why you've come for hypnotherapy.
+After you are welcomed, you will be asked to complete a (completely confidential) form or two that helps us understand something of your history and why you've come for hypnotherapy.

-Next, you will view a short DVD in which Peter explains hypnosis and aspects of hypnotherapy, dispelling common myths and answering Frequently Asked Questions.
+Next, you will view a short DVD in which we explain hypnosis and aspects of hypnotherapy, dispelling common myths and answering Frequently Asked Questions.
 At this time, you are encouraged to write down any additional questions you may still have, and to bring this with you into your session.

-Having viewed the DVD, you talk confidentially with Peter and discuss the issues that brought you in, and what you hope to achieve.
+Having viewed the DVD, you talk confidentially with your therapist and discuss the issues that brought you in, and what you hope to achieve.
 Any misconceptions or concerns that you may have about hypnosis and the therapeutic process are examined and discussed.
 Once that's completed, the first hypnosis session begins.
-It may be helpful to know that all sessions are recorded & form part of your private & confidential client record.

 The Hypnosis Process